lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

+“Inspecting and hand-counting individual records has the advantage of allowing the bibliographer to make careful discriminations, even as it introduces a degree of subjectivity (to say nothing of human error) and, hence, guarantees the irreproducibility of exact results.”
+(Suarex 42)

+“**sets of protocols for each of these categories were / developed and strictly adhered to” (Suarez 44-5)**

+**“the results of this study are repeatable, but not exactly so**.”
+(Suarez 45)

 ### 1.1.3.  upcoming 2 experiments ###

 Having described a large and complex scholarly context for this work, and made some preliminary efforts toward synthesis of these disparate backgrounds, it is time, now, to describe my own project in more detail.
 This dissertation has two major parts.
 The first examines the literature of the 1790s through the lens of ‘titles,’ and the second through ‘persons.’
 In both cases my central interest is the vexed category of ‘popularity.’
 With both ‘titles’ and ‘persons’, I establish the materials with which I will be working and their implicit models.
 Using the information they make most readily accessible, I explore which works and individuals emerge as ‘popular’ or ‘important’ in each resource[ which resource. something missing here].
 I also probe each resource for its representation of (or failure to represent) my touchstone authors, Ann Radcliffe, Charlotte Turner Smith, Hannah More, and Mary Robinson[ all this is too new to the reader to be handled so fast -which resources, why these touchstone authors, how is all of this related to what we just read about your scholarly background].
 The resulting findings are primarily used to evaluate how the underlying digital resources participate in or resist the projects of canon-building[ you have buried the lead - this is the lead].
 Then, for both titles and persons, there is a ‘turn.’
 For each area of inquiry I introduce a novel experiment which synthesizes my materials and repurposes them.
 These experiments are then used to draw conclusions about 1790s print culture.